clearlinux/clear-linux-documentation/source/tutorials/nvidia.rst

 .. warning::

-   Software installed outside of :ref:`swupd <swupd-about>` is not updated with |CL| updates and must be updated and maintained manually.
+   Software installed outside of :ref:`swupd <swupd-guide>` is not updated with |CL| updates and must be updated and maintained manually.

    For example, the file :file:`/usr/lib/libGL.so` conflicts with the file